 The application process and requirements are exactly the same, although every applicant is reviewed and considered individually.

 What is the dress code for Sixth Formers?

-We expect you to wear smart business dress at all times.
+We expect you to wear smart business dress from Monday to Thursday.
 Trainers and leggings are not permitted.
 Sixth Form privileges include a dress down day every Friday.
 More detailed information on the dress code will be in your information pack.

 I’m thinking about taking a fourth A-Level.
 What do I need to consider?

 We highly recommend that any student considering 4 A-Levels should achieve at least 440 points at GCSE.
 You should consider all other commitments, as the results for your best 3 A-Levels should remain the priority.